statamic-rad-pack/runway/README.md

 From a security perspective, the latest version only will receive a security release if a vulnerability is found.

-If you discover a security vulnerability within Simple Commerce, please report it [via email](mailto:duncan@doublethree.digital) straight away.
+If you discover a security vulnerability within Runway, please report it [via email](mailto:duncan@doublethree.digital) straight away.
 Please don't report security issues in the issue tracker.

 ## Resources

-* [**Issue Tracker**](https://github.com/doublethreedigital/runway/issues): Find & report bugs in Simple Commerce
+* [**Issue Tracker**](https://github.com/doublethreedigital/runway/issues): Find & report bugs in Runway
 * [**Discussions**](https://github.com/doublethreedigital/runway/discussions): Get help and put forward feature requests
 * [**Email**](mailto:duncan@doublethree.digital): Support from the developer behind the addon